Hoarding Behavior Program

 • Suggest tips, strategies, & resources.

-• Make 1 – 3 home visits to establish a relationship and offer support.
+• Make a limited amount of home visits to establish a relationship and offer support.

-• Accompany you to hearings, inspections, & storage spaces.
+• Accompany them to hearings, inspections, & storage spaces.

-• Help you connect to support groups & a larger peer community.
+• Help them connect to support groups & a larger peer community.

-• Help you if you do not want to be helped.
+• Help them if they do not want to be helped.

 • Break confidentiality.

-• Shame or guilt you about the amount of belongings you have.
+• Shame or guilt them about the amount of belongings they have.

 • Work weekends or after 5 PM on weekdays.